hvppycoding/hvppycoding.github.io/_posts/2024-09-09-claude-prompting-guide.md

 Best regards,
 [Your Name]'

-Help me draft a new email following a similar tone and structure, but for our current situation where we're delayed by a month due to supply chain issues."
+Help me draft a new email following a similar tone and structure, but for our current situation where we're delayed by a month due to supply chain issues.
 ```
 </div>